NAGC Community Service Award

 - An individual may receive this award once.

-The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
 The award recipient will receive a plaque presented at the NAGC Annual Convention in Baltimore, MD, November 13-16, 2014.